-First, you will develop your selected interests by enrolling onto one of two 40-credit research methods units, alongside a second elective unit.
+First, you will develop your selected interests by enrolling onto one of 2 40-credit research methods units, alongside a second elective unit.

 The Research through Practice unit enables you to formulate and develop a research idea through practice and a written proposal, while the Research Methods for Arts Higher Education unit achieves the same end though text-based approaches only.

 As well as unit seminars, tutorials and independent study, you’ll be required to attend a specified number of Teaching and Learning Exchange open research methods seminars, which include topics such as narrative inquiry, visual research methods, and ethnography.

 Following the same pattern as the PgCert Academic Practice, you will also complete a second elective unit from the following list:

 - Learning for Sustainability